-The Master of Business Studies in Internationalization (MBSI) - incorporates a Double Degree programme - between WIT and France Business School.
-Under this joint Consortium Agreement, MBSIgraduates at WIT Waterford (on successful completion of the MBSI programme) are awarded a Double Degree – The MBSI degree at WIT and the MIB degree at France Business School.
+The Master of Business Studies in Internationalisation (MBSI) - incorporates a Double Degree programme - between WIT and Brest Business School France.
+Under this joint Consortium Agreement, MBSI graduates at WIT Waterford (on successful completion of the MBSI programme) are awarded a Double Degree – The MBSI degree at WIT and the MIB degree at Brest Business School, France.

-Under this structure, students registered on the MBSI at WIT study three common modules with students on the Master of International Business (MIB) programme at FBS Brest.
+Under this structure, students registered on the MBSI at WIT study three common modules with students on the Master of International Business (MIB) programme at Brest Business School.
 Two of the shared modules are delivered directly to the combined student cohorts – one module in France and one module in Waterford.
-A third shared module is delivered via video link from WIT to France.
+A third shared module is delivered via video link.

-MBSI students are required to travel to France Business School (FBS) in Brest, France towards the end of Semester 1 to participate in one of these common modules.
-The FBS Brest students travel to WIT in Ireland in May as part of their studies for the Double Degree to participate in the third common module.
+MBSI students are required to travel to Brest Business School, France to participate in one of these common modules.
+The Brest Business School students travel to WIT in Ireland in May as part of their studies for the Double Degree to participate in the third common module.

 This intense learning methodology provides significant benefits for the MBSI student cohort.
 It provides enhanced learning opportunities for students and exposes them to alternate teaching and learning environments.
-Students are also given the opportunity to work closely with their own class-mates - students from FBS – and lecturing staff from WIT and FBS.
+Students are also given the opportunity to work closely with their own class-mates - students from Brest Business School – and lecturing staff from WIT and Brest Business School.

 During the study trip, MBSI students are also afforded the opportunity to attend cultural and business events in the Bretagne area and to develop networking opportunities into the future.

-On completion of the study trip, MBSI students are asked to write a reflective essay on their learning experiences from the visit to France – and from the return visit by FBS students to WIT in May.
+On completion of the study trip, MBSI students are asked to write a reflective essay on their learning experiences from the visit to France – and from the return visit by Brest Business School students to WIT in May.
 This paper is completed at the end of semester 2 – and counts as a formal 5 Credit Module on the MBSI programme.

-For the last few years the mBITE (MSc in Business, Innovation, Technology and Entrepreneurship) international study programme has been a working week in Prague, hosted by our partner university CUA/CZA.
+For the last few years the mBITE international study programme has been a working week in Prague, hosted by our partner university CUA/CZA.
 This exciting element of the programme takes the pulse of the rapidly changing Czech economy.
 Retaking its position at the heart of the traditional central European industrial heartland, Prague is developing and regenerating an enormous pace.

 At the core of the programme is a series of visits to a cross-section of Czech companies and agencies where students meet key managers, presentations from academics and trade experts along with a rich social, cultural and historical programme.
 The experiential nature of the module is emphasised in a creative approach to assessment which includes a pecha kucha conference while in Prague.
 This hands-on, intensive programme reflects the ambitions of the mBITE programme with its focus on innovation, technology and entrepreneurship.